 - I used store bought coconut milk here, you may use fresh home made coconut milk or cow’s milk instead.

-- You can use edible camphor (pachai karpooram) if you are not feeding this to a baby.
+- You can use edible camphor (pachai karpooram) only when this payasam is not intended to feed the baby.